Arslanodev/test_project/README.md

 }
 ```
 **Authentication**
-All requests to the `api/v1/blog` endpoint are available only to authorized users.
+All requests to the `api/v1/post` endpoint are available only to authorized users.
 To be authorized, user should request a token by logging in with *username* and *password*.

-Each request to the `api/v1/blog` should contain `"Authorization"` header with token as value.
+Each request to the `api/v1/post` should contain `"Authorization"` header with bearer token as value.

 ### dependencies:
 - Gorm